Sandy Fragments

 A Pen Diversion

-2022-10-20 4 min read travel europe Rob Warner
+2022-10-20 4 min read Travel Europe Rob Warner

 As you’d expect from a country that birthed Botticelli, Michelangelo, and Leonardo da Vinci, Italy produces some of the world’s most beautiful pens.
 When planning this trip, I marked two places as “must see”: